mesabjorn/enhanced-toGETHerTube/README.md

 Current version:  1.52.2

 Changes:
-08-05-2017
-V1.52.1
-		Fixed colorizer nodes to correct for page changes.
-12-07-2017
-V1.52.2
+* 12-07-2017 V1.52.2
-		Event log now shows what got suggested from what playlist entry 28-04-2017 V1.52
+  * Event log now shows what got suggested from what playlist entry
+* 08-05-2017 V1.52.1
+  * Fixed colorizer nodes to correct for page changes.

+* 28-04-2017 V1.52
-		Chat messages exceeding 250 characters are automatically trimmed and can be expanded by the user by clicking on 'more'.
+  * Chat messages exceeding 250 characters are automatically trimmed and can be expanded by the user by clicking on 'more'.
-  Changed colorizer and timestamp code to adapt to the chat changes.
+  * Changed colorizer and timestamp code to adapt to the chat changes.

 19-10-2016 V1.51